Mohamed-Aymn/Pharmacy-System-Docs/docs/intro.md

 This is a documentation for Pharmacy System portfolio project, it is not written in how to use way as frameworks like documentation, but in a way to show the power points of this project!

+This documentation is designed for technical and non-technical users, technical details are concentrated in [this section](./Technical-details/apiDocumentation.mdx).

 ## What Is Pharmacy System?
 **Pharmacy System** project is a back end service (server side solution) that is designed to scale to infinity and serve the heavy load of everyday day work for a pharmacies that have several branches and may serve hundreds of transactions per minute! in addition to the ability to handle highly details business logic and rules in a traceable way.